django-fluent/django-fluent-pages/docs/newpagetypes/urls.rst

 --------------

 The URLs can't be resolved using the standard :func:`~django.core.urlresolvers.reverse` function unfortunately.
-The main reason is caches results internally for the lifetime of the WSGI container, while pages may be rearranged by the admin.
+The main reason is that it caches results internally for the lifetime of the WSGI container, meanwhile pages may be rearranged by the admin.

 Hence, a :func:`~fluent_pages.urlresolvers.app_reverse` function is available.
 It can be used to resolve the product page: